lavann/MonostoMicros/monostomicros.md

 Finally, when the application has been decomposed into constituent microservices, it then becomes possible to leverage modern orchestration toolssuch as [Azure Devops](https://azure.microsoft.com/en-gb/services/devops/) to manage the lifecycle in production.

-These Microservices can be deployed into Azure and leverage [Azure App Services](https://azure.microsoft.com/en-gb/services/app-service/)
+These Microservices can be deployed into Azure and leverage [Azure App Services](https://azure.microsoft.com/en-gb/services/app-service/) for running these services in the cloud.